yuleiqin/fantastic-data-engineering/README.md

 - [Quantifying uncertainty in answers from any language model and enhancing their trustworthiness](https://arxiv.org/pdf/2308.16175) - The pipeline of BSDetector uses both self-consistency and direct scoring to estimate the confidence of a LLM on any given instruction triplet (instruction, content, answer).

 - [An Experimental Design Framework for Label-Efficient Supervised Finetuning of Large Language Models](https://arxiv.org/pdf/2401.06692) - The selection of datapoints (e.g., prompts) for supervised-finetuning can be mainly categorized as: 1) uncertainty-based selection; 2) k-center selection (e.g., k-center greedy); and 3) submodular selection (maximized diversity).
 Specifically, uncertainty metrics are defined as: 1) mean entropy; 2) least confidence; 3) mean margin; 4) min margin.

+# Tools🛠️
+## Popular Classifiers in NLP📊
+- [FastText Classifier](https://arxiv.org/pdf/1607.01759) - Bag of Tricks for Efficient Text Classification (can be used for topic/domain/quality classification).

+- [FASTTEXT.ZIP](https://arxiv.org/pdf/1612.03651) - Compressed FastText classification models.

+- [An Open Dataset of High-Quality Mathematical Web Text](https://arxiv.org/abs/2310.06786) - A fastText-based classifier that evaluates the MathScore of any given contents for selection of mathematic corpus.